 Services & Resources

-At Bryant, career planning starts as early as your freshman year with Career Planning 101, a five-session, non-credit course designed to assist students with career decisions.
+At Bryant, career planning starts as early as freshman year with career planning courses designed to assist students with career decisions.
 It’s one of the many programs available through our award-winning Amica Center for Career Education Center.
-The Amica Center staff can provide individual advising or self-assessment tests that help clarify career goals early on.
+The staff can provide individual advising or self-assessment tests that help clarify career goals early on.
 Job shadowing, networking opportunities, guest speakers, and career-related workshops are just some of the Amica Center offerings.
 On-campus recruiting programs and job fairs represent a broad spectrum of industries and include Fortune 500 companies, nonprofit and government agencies, and many small- and medium-sized firms from a variety of geographic locations.

 The Student Account Center is a 24/7 service offered to students and their families for viewing bills, making payments, and managing student accounts.
 Students may log in using their Student ID and PIN.
 Parents, guardians, or employers wishing to access the system require student permission via the student's authorized user process.

 Bulldog Bucks are accepted like cash at the following campus locations: Salmanson Dining Hall, Café a la Cart, Bulldog Bytes Café, and South Side Deli.
 They can also be used for laundry, snack machines, the bookstore, post office, and photocopies.
 Students and parents can review balances and add money online 24/7.
+(Watch this video to find out how to deposit funds.)
 Funds carry over from fall to spring semester.

 College is often a time of many firsts, and, while these changes are exciting, they can also be challenging and confusing.
 Trained professionals in the Office of Counseling Services at Bryant are available to help students cope and they can also provide referrals to other professionals.